'I stand here with you today': U.S. Labor Secretary Walsh visits Kellogg strikers in Lancaster

-U.S. Secretary of Labor Marty Walsh traveled from Washington D.C. to the Kellogg cereal-making plant in Lancaster on Wednesday, telling employees on the picket line there that the Biden administration supports worker rights.
+U.S. Secretary of Labor Marty Walsh traveled from Washington D.C. to the Kellogg plant here on Wednesday, telling employees on the picket line that the Biden administration fully supports worker rights -- including the rights being exercised by the strikers.

 The 380 unionized workers at the State Road plant are among 1,400 Kellogg employees at four cereal-making plants nationwide to walk out Oct.
 5, after their contract expired without an agreement on a new accord or an extension of the old pact.

-"I stand here with you today, on behalf of myself and President Biden, to let you know how much the president cares about the workers of America, people's rights to organize, people's rights to be able to ask for higher wages and better working conditions...," Walsh said.
+"I stand here with you today, on behalf of myself and President Biden, to let you know how much the president cares about the workers of America, people's rights to (join unions), people's rights to be able to ask for higher wages and better working conditions...," Walsh said.

 During his 40-minute stop at Kellogg, Walsh acknowledged "it might be a little different for a secretary of labor of the United States of America coming out and standing on a picket line.
-But if you have it in your blood, you have it in your blood," he said, drawing loud cheers from the 75 or so Kellogg workers who gathered at the plant entrance to meet him.
+But if you have it in your blood, you have it in your blood."

+The comment drew loud cheers from the 75 or so Kellogg workers gathered at the plant's truck entrance on the facility's Yellow Goose Road side to meet him.
+Also in the crowd were several members of other union locals at other companies, who attended to show support for the strikers.

 Talks are set for Tuesday and Wednesday of next week.